 2. Next, he was directed to another building where a theater was located to see a documentary as to the history of Pearl Harbor on December 7, 1941.

-3. After the movie, the tourists exited to a launch waiting to transport tourists to site of the site of the sunken USS Arizona.
+3. After the movie, the tourists exited to a launch waiting to transport tourists to the site of the sunken USS Arizona.
 No photos were allowed from exiting the launch until entering the memorial in order to expedite the flow of tourists.
-Once inside the memorial, there was no restrictions on photos.
+Once inside the memorial, there were no restrictions on photos.

 5. Tourists were allowed to freely roam the grounds to see other buildings, the Bowfin submarine, visit the shops and visitors centers.
 With time at a premium, the tour of the Bowfin wasn’t included.

 |Tom took this photo from the deck of the USS Missouri illustrating the USS Arizona memorial.

 At this point, they returned to the bus for the 15-minute ride to the battleship USS Missouri.
 No photos were allowed from the bus upon entering the naval base until exiting the bus.
 They boarded the ship with the option of joining a tour (every 10 minutes) or exploring on a self-tour.
 Tom explained how he was able to imagine how life is lived in the tight quarters of a battleship.

 |Standing on the shore at the Pacific Historic Parks, Tom took this photo of the Bowfin submarine.

 Tomorrow, we’ll share photos and videos of the USS Missouri and how it has been used over the years in movies, videos, and promotions.